trixi-framework/Trixi.jl/docs/src/performance.md

 3. Change your working directory to the `benchmark` directory of Trixi.jl.
 4. Execute `julia run_benchmarks.jl`.

-This will take some hours to complete.
+This will take some hours to complete and requires at least 8 GiB of RAM.
 When everything is finished, some output files will be created in the `benchmark` directory of Trixi.jl.

 !!! warning